daarnolducsd/ep5book/docs/03-week3.md

 <p class="caption">(\#fig:appendhyp)Hypothetical Data We Want to Append Together</p>
 </div>

 In this example, we have two classes: A and B, each with two students.
 In each dataset, we have the same variables.
-Our goal with append is to create a new dataset with 4 observations, 2 for each school.
+Our goal with ``append`` is to create a new dataset with 4 observations, 2 for each school.

-How do we accomplish thos in Stata?
+How do we accomplish this in Stata?
 If class A data is stored in ``classA.dta`` and class B data is stored in ``classB.dta`` we can combine them by typing:

 ```stata